Medical Editor: John P. Cunha, DO, FACOEP

 In patients with CML-AP, the most commonly reported non-hematologic adverse drug reactions (greater than or equal to 10%) were rash, pruritus and fatigue.
 The common serious adverse drug reactions (greater than or equal to 1% and less than 10%) were thrombocytopenia, neutropenia, febrile neutropenia, pneumonia, leukopenia, intracranial hemorrhage, elevated lipase, and pyrexia.

 Sudden deaths and QT prolongation were reported.
 The maximum mean QTcF change from baseline at steady-state was 10 msec.
 Increase in QTcF greater than 60 msec from baseline was observed in 4.1% of the patients and QTcF of greater than 500 msec was observed in 4 patients (less than 1%) [see BOXED WARNING, WARNINGS AND PRECAUTIONS, CLINICAL PHARMACOLOGY].

 Discontinuation due to adverse drug reactions was observed in 16% of CML-CP and 10% of CML-AP patients.

 Most Frequently Reported Adverse Reactions

-Tables 5 and 6 show the percentage of patients experiencing non-hematologic adverse reactions (excluding laboratory abnormalities) regardless of relationship to study drug.
-Adverse reactions reported in greater than 10% of patients who received at least 1 dose of Tasigna are listed.
+Tables 7 and 8 show the percentage of adult patients experiencing non-hematologic adverse reactions (excluding laboratory abnormalities) regardless of relationship to study drug.
+Adverse reactions reported in greater than 10% of adult patients who received at least 1 dose of Tasigna are listed.

 |Nervous system disorders||Headache||32||23||3||< 1|